 - Morehead Lot.
 Visitors must park in the designated visitor spaces.
 Faculty, students, and staff are not eligible to park in visitor parking spaces Monday – Friday from 7:30 a.m. until 5:00 p.m, unless otherwise posted.
 No Vehicle shall remain parked for more than a 24-hour period in the visitor spaces without exiting and paying the required fees.

 - Raleigh Road Visitor Lot.
-Staff, Faculty, and Students are not eligible to park in visitor parking spaces during operational hours unless otherwise posted.
-Vehicles can not be left overnight in this lot between the hours of 1:00 a.m. and 7:30 a.m, unless otherwise posted.
-No Vehicle shall remain parked for more than a 24-hour period in the visitor spaces without exiting and paying the required fees.
+Staff, Faculty, and Students are not eligible to park in visitor parking spaces at any time when a permit is required unless otherwise posted.
+No Vehicle shall remain parked for more than a 24-hour period in a visitor space without exiting and paying the required parking fees.

 - Rams Head Deck.
-Student commuter permits for the deck are valid in the deck Monday through Friday, 7:00 a.m. until 6:00 p.m, unless otherwise posted.
+Student commuter permits for the deck are valid in the deck unless otherwise posted.
 Students without a commuter permit, as well as any employee or visitor, may park in the Rams Head and pay the applicable fee described in Parking Fees.
 No Vehicle shall remain parked for more than a 24-hour period in the deck without exiting and paying the required fees.

 - Parking Validation Coupons and Validation Stamps.
 Departments wishing to pay parking fees for visitors or patients may purchase validation coupons from the Department of Transportation and Parking, which are valid in all pay and hourly visitor parking areas on Campus.
 The One-day validation coupon is valid for 8 hours of parking.
 Fees not covered by the validation coupons are the responsibility of the visitor or patient.
 Parking validation coupons can be obtained by submitting an approved application and payment (Account Number for Direct Transfer (DT), a check, Visa or MasterCard, or cash) to the Department of Transportation and Parking.
 The fees for the various types of parking validation coupons are described in Parking Fees.
 Departments unable to use the coupons for parking in the visitor pay areas may apply for a validation stamp.
 This stamp is designated for use by the departments to authorize parking for visitors and patients.
 The parking charges will be billed to the hosting department on a monthly basis.
 There will be a monthly processing fee of $10.00 for all validation stamp accounts.
 Validation stamps and coupons are not to be used by employees or students of the University or UNC Hospitals, and any misuse by the aforementioned persons will result in revocation of stamp and coupon privileges for one calendar year with no refund.